 the womb was the site of women’s craftiness, weakness, and everything that posed a threat to social structure.

 Although these ‘symptoms’ like shortness of breath could be seen in men as well, the womb was the cause of all the menace, according to the Greek philosophers.
-It was the site of women’s craftiness, weakness, and everything that posed a threat to the social structure of the then civilization.
+It was the site of women’s craftiness, weakness, and everything that posed a threat to the social structure of the then civilisation.

 Aristotle’s assertion that a “woman is a failed man” passed as a reasonable theory in that period, and was in accordance with Christianity’s ‘original sin’.
 It soon evolved into seeing women as defective creatures, and led to various perceptions of femininity, like the deficiency of certain traits required to live ‘normally’, and the capacity of possessing evil forces like demons.